-With the help of the DELETE command, we can delete rows of the table.
-Code Example:
+With the help of the DELETE command, we can delete table rows.

 DELETE FROM Student WHERE roll_no = 7;

 In SQL, we have special functions that we can apply to our string data to customize it.
-These are known as strings functions.
+These are known as string functions.
 The following table enumerates the various strings functions in SQL:

 |left||SELECT left (‘SAMO TARLI’, 5)|